 It was then time to play some points against the other people in my group.
 We were put into pairs and we had to play against the other pairs.
 One pair were the kings/queens and if you beat them twice in a row you got to take their place.
 The team who won 15 crowns as kings/queens won the game and got a prize.
 My partner and I managed to win the game and we were given a smiley face dampener to put on our rackets.
 I was so happy.

 The day ended with a game of round the world.
 There were two lines and once you’d hit you’re forehand from one side of the court you had to run and join the line at the other side of the court.
 We started with 3 lives but every time we missed the ball we lost a life.
 The game got harder as more people got knocked out and I got to the last three but then used all my lives up.
 The two people played a best of three point decider to see who would win.
 My friend won!!!

 It was then time to go and my mum came onto the court to sign me out.
 We then collected my bag and I told her what I had learnt about the forehand.

 I can’t wait to learn about the backhand tomorrow…

-You can book tots and tennis camps here.
+You can book tennis camps here.